DCJCET/dcjcet/README.md

-# DCJCET
+# DC-JCET 🐱‍🏍

-## This is the github organization of DevelopersClub at JCETH
+## This is the official github organization of DevelopersClub at JCETH 🏫